ieperen3039/JetFighterGameRebase/FILESTRUCTURE.md

 │ ├───Particles >>  Particle rendering and construction\
 │ └───Shaders >>  All shader implementations, excluding the particle shader\
 │\
-├───ScreenOverla >> y Everything that can be drawn on top of the 3D environment, including the implementation of the main menu and the HUD\
+├───ScreenOverlay >> Everything that can be drawn on top of the 3D environment, including the implementation of the main menu and the HUD\
 │ ├───HUD >>  The actual heads-up display, including functionality for tracking objects in 3D\